Parents don’t know too much about anime these days. In fact, this was true years ago.

 - Laid back

-It’s almost like watching a realistic TV show but with animated characters in it.
+It’s almost like watching a realistic TV show with animated characters in it.
 And because of the vibes and the story, you can watch it with anyone.
 No matter their age.

 Because of the way Japan works, creative expression isn’t limited.
-Artists can be themselves to the fullest, even if the message or story is controversial.
+Artists can be themselves to the fullest, even if the anime’s message or story is controversial.

 That’s the way art was always intended to be.
 This is art at its purest.